fuafa/debug-ts-compiler/README.md

 ## The ~~hard~~ way

-Actually this method is easy as well, but the official document confuses me a lot (of caurse my english's bad) and I searched google with `debug TypeScript compiler` gives me unrelavant results, it cost me almost a day to figure it out.
+Actually this method is easy as well, but the official document confuses me a lot (of course my english's bad) and I searched google with `debug TypeScript compiler` gives me unrelavant results, it cost me almost a day to figure it out.

 1. Build a local copy of development version of vscode called `Code OSS`.